FARR Program 2020

-EE is excited to announce our 6 artists selected for the FARR Program!
-This program is designed to be flexible, adaptable, remote, and responsive to the unique difficulties that the artists of Newfoundland and Labrador are facing in 2020.
+In 2020, EE was excited to announce our first 6 artists selected for the FARR Program!
+This program is designed to be flexible, adaptable, remote, and responsive to the unique difficulties that the artists of Newfoundland and Labrador were facing in that challenging year.

 July 27th – August 24th, 2020